 $ unzip terraform_0.14.7_linux_amd64.zip

-You can simply move this extracted terraform file to “/usr/bin/” directory.
-This will setup the Terraform PATH without much hassles.
+You can simply move this extracted terraform file to the “/usr/bin/” directory.
+This will set up the Terraform PATH without much hassles.

 $ sudo mv ~/Desktop/terraform /usr/bin/ # Check Path of Terraform $ which